Special Issues

-Three types of paper awards are used:
+Three types of paper awards are awarded:

 • Category 1 – The most innovative research contribution or case study.
 Awards the paper with the most out-ofthebox and forward-looking idea and concept.
 Relevance is more important than rigor.